 cannot be overridden even when replacing the default

 configuration.
-This ensures that the root
+This ensures that the root user remains able to

 access a cluster and fix the authentication configuration even when